isaaceliape/portfolio/isaac_eliape_cv.md

 As Frontend Developer I am responsible for:
 • Work close to product owners and clients to understand and solve problems.
-• Improve the base tecnology of the company.
+• Improve the code base tecnology of the company.
 • Code reviews for junior developers.
 • Debugging and Problem solving.

 Key Technology used:
-HTML, SCSS, LESS, ES6, Gulp, Jquery, Wordpress, PHP, Codeigniter, Pixi.js, Three.js, Git.
+Javascript, HTML5, SCSS, LESS, ES6, Gulp, Jquery, Wordpress, PHP, Codeigniter, Pixi.js, Three.js, Git.

 **Frontend Developer at Doubleleft**
 2014 (6 months)
-I had the responsibility to maintain and develop improvements in several websites developed in different technologies.
+Doubleleft is a hybrid production studio they develop advanced digital projects for mobile, web and physical spaces.

 Key Projects:
-• The main project I worked on was a website for a big institute made in wordpress.
+• Is a site for a big institute made in wordpress.
+• I had to implement all the frontend code and integrate with the CMS.

 As Frontend Developer I am responsible for:
+• Work close to product owners and clients to understand and solve problems.
+• Debugging and Problem solving.
-• Develop new components.
+• Implement new site from the design to end.

 Key Technology used:
-HTML5, SASS, ES5, JS Animations, Gulp.js, Angular 1, Backbone, wordpress, Jquery, Git.
+HTML5, SASS, ES5, JS Animations, Gulp.js, Angular 1, Backbone, wordpress, Jquery, Git, Scrum.

-##### Web Developer at IBM Research
+**Web Developer at IBM Research**
 2014 (3 months)
-I worked in the research team and i had the responsabilty for developing an interface to a web application that uses computational vision, in this project I used Java Play Framework, HTML5, CSS3, and Javascript.

-Key Projects:
 As Frontend Developer I am responsible for:
+• Developing an interface to a web application.

 Key Technology used:
+Java Play Framework, HTML5, SASS, Gulp.js, Git, and Javascript.

 **FrontEnd Developer at FCB Brasil**
 2013 to 2014 (1 year)